Kithraya/Array-ForEach-Extension/README.md

 #### this

 The `this` scope of your function.
-Except for string collections, the `this` scope is always set as your collection.
+Except for string sets, the `this` scope is always set as your set.
 For strings, `this` is set to an array form of the string.

 #### value

-The current value in your collection that you're iterating over.
+The current value in your set that you're iterating over.
 For number iterations, `value` is always the same as `index`.

 #### index

-The index that you're currently at in your collection. `foreach` allows you to jump to a specific index by returning certain values from your callback function.
+The index that you're currently at in your set. `foreach` allows you to jump to a specific index by returning certain values from your callback function.

 #### self